rafaelw/mojo/sky/examples/fn/README.md

 Keys
 ----
-In order to efficiently apply changes to the DOM and to ensure that stateful components are correctly identified, Effen requires that `no two nodes (except Text) or components of the same type may exist as children of another node without being distinguished by unique keys`. [`Text` is excused from this rule].
-In many cases, nodes don't require a key because there is only one type amongst it's siblings, but if there is more one, you must assign each a key.
+In order to efficiently apply changes to the DOM and to ensure that stateful components are correctly identified, Effen requires that `no two nodes (except Text) or components of the same type may exist as children of another element without being distinguished by unique keys`. [`Text` is excused from this rule].
+In many cases, nodes don't require a key because there is only one type amongst its siblings -- but if there is more one, you must assign each a key.
 This is why most nodes will take `({ Object key })` as an optional constructor parameter.
 In development mode (i.e. when sky is built `Debug`) Effen will throw an error if you forget to do this.

 Event Handling
 --------------